maharshikushwaha/link-miner/README.md

 # link-miner
-This is a fun project by using basic of python
+This is a fun project by using basic of python but It can be helpful for scrapping all links of a webpage

 #How to run it?